Top Black QBs All-Time After Super Bowl LVII | Mahomes Magic Is Alone On His Perch

 3. Donovan McNabb – Eagles

 Before Andy Reid had Patrick Mahomes, he had Donovan McNabb, and the former Syracuse star was dynamic.
-Booed when he was drafted in 1999, all McNabb did was go out and lead the Eagles to a ton of success, including one SB appearance and five NFC championship games.
+Booed when he was drafted in 1999, all McNabb did was go out and lead the Eagles to a ton of success, including one Super Bowl appearance and five NFC Championship Games.
 In his career, he passed for 37,000 yards and 234 total touchdowns.
 He also rushed for another 3,459 yards and 29 touchdowns.

 4. Steve McNair – Titans

-The late, great Steve “Air McNair” was arguably the toughest QB to ever play the position.
+The late, great Steve “Air McNair” was arguably the toughest QB to ever play the position and should be inducted in Canton’s Hall of Fame one day.
 He and running back Eddie George embodied the physical nature of the late ’90s and early 2000s Titans teams.
-McNair, the former SWAC star by way of Alcorn State University, led the Titans to within one yard of a Super Bowl win, and without him the Titans/Oilers franchise still wouldn’t have had a team represent the AFC in a Super Bowl.
+McNair, the former SWAC star by way of Alcorn State University, led the Titans to within 1 yard of a Super Bowl win, and without him the Titans/Oilers franchise still wouldn’t have had a team represent the AFC in a Super Bowl.

 In his career, McNair passed for 31,000 yards and 174 touchdowns.
 He also rushed for another 3,500 yards and another 37 touchdowns.
 He was named MVP in 2003.